 IRLab works on data-driven methods to understand content, to analyse and predict user behaviour and to make sense of context and information, all in the setting of search engines, recommender systems and conversational assistants.
 Applications are ubiquitous: tools to find documents on the web, recommend products, discover music and much more.

-IRLab positions itself in the research theme AI with clear links to Data Science and People, Science & Technology.
+IRLab positions itself in the research theme AI with clear links to Data Science and People, Society & Technology.

 Helping people manage large amounts of data